 - Store SOFT BOILED EGGS in the shell in a closed container for 1-2 days.

 Recipe Ideas for Boiled Eggs

-Now that you have some boiled eggs ready to go, there’s a few things you can make like tuna salad, egg salad, deviled eggs.
+Once you have some boiled eggs, there’s a few things you can make:

 Here’s quite a few recipes you could make for quick lunches or dinners with just a few boiled eggs you made in the microwave.